 “Your strength leaves much to be desired.
 You’re stronger than a human man, but as weak as the weakest vampire.
-We’ll have to work on that a well.
-Also, your flexibility, is shit and you don’t use your legs at all when you fight.
+Also, your flexibility is shit, and you don’t use your legs at all when you fight.
 They’re valuable weapons and should be treated as such.
-As for your speed, well…that might be hopeless.
-But,” his tone brightened, “we’ll give it a go anyhow.
-The way I figure it, we have about six weeks before we can get you out in the field.
-Yep, five weeks of hard training, and one week to work on your looks.”
+As for your speed …that might be hopeless.
+But,” his tone brightened, “we’ll give it a go.
+The way I figure it, we have five weeks of hard training, and one week to work on your looks before we can get you out in the field.”

 “My looks?” she repeated, her cheeks filling up with a lovely, angry shade of red.
-“What’s wrong with my looks?”
+“What’s wrong with them?”

 Bones gave her his most patronizing smile.
-“Oh, nothing horribly wrong, but still something that needs fixing before we send you out.”
+“Oh, nothing horrible, but still something that needs fixing.”

 His needling had her forgetting all about the pain of her mum’s rejection.
 Indeed, if her face got any redder, it would soon match her hair.
 “How dare you-”

-“After all, we’re going after some big fish,” he interrupted her sputter.
-“Baggy jeans and a mediocre appearance won’t cut it.
+“After all, we’re going after some big fish,” he interrupted her mid-sputter.
+“Baggy jeans and tee-shirts won’t cut it.
 You wouldn’t know sexy if it bit you in the arse.”

 Green flashed in her eyes.
 “By God, I am going to-”